Affiliate links on Android Authority may earn us a commission. Learn more.

-What is VoLTE/HD Voice and how does this all work?
+What is VoLTE/HD Voice, and how does this all work?

 As 3G is switched off, you need VoLTE or HD Voice support to make calls on 4G networks.

-What’s important is that VoLTE and HD Voice use 4G LTE to offer better quality calls compared to 3G and 2G equivalents.
+What’s key is that VoLTE and HD Voice use 4G LTE to offer better quality calls compared to 3G and 2G equivalents.
 Modern smartphones almost universally support these technologies, so there’s little reason to continue to support the inferior, aging standards.
-Especially as carriers are looking to free up old spectrum for use with new 5G networks.
+Especially as carriers are looking to free up the old spectrum for use with new 5G networks.

-When does 3G voice support end?
+When did 3G voice support end?

-4G-only calling went live in January for T-Mobile and will do so in February 2022 for AT&T.
+4G-only calling went live in January 2021 for T-Mobile and February 2022 for AT&T.